as4395/Object-Oriented-Programming/Week 4 - Assignment (address.py)/README.md

 	Street address (title case)
 	City (title case), State (upper) Zip-code (no formatting)

-Treat special cases such as those with postal codes, outside of the United States, or empty strings when testing with conditional statements.
+Treat special cases such as those with postal codes, outside of the United States, or empty strings when testing with **conditional statements**.